dre1597/xml-search-cli/README.md

 ## Before Usage

+To run and install is necessary to install the [NodeJS](https://nodejs.org/en)

 Ensure that the `assets/input` folder exists and contains at least one XML file.
 Ensure that the `assets/output` folder exists and is empty.